 - Youth Mentoring Program: Every Thursday, 5:00pm-6:30pm.
 Work one-on-one with (very cute) 3rd, 4th, and 5th grade students on math, reading, and physical fitness.
 Make a huge difference in the life of one of our neighborhood young people.

 - Monthly Saturday Clean-Up Crew, Once a month (check the calendar page) 9am Share coffee & donuts, plus get busy outside in the alley, sidewalks, and gutters to make sure our church and our block are looking their best.
 A quick and satisfying way to get started on a Saturday.

 - Little Free Library—Book Donations Please bring your books in to keep our library filled!

-Service Trip to Puerto Rico
+Service Trip to Puerto Rico--Returning in Summer 2021

-We are also now accepting donations to help pay for our construction materials and to help defray the costs of travel for those who need assistance.
+We are now accepting donations to help pay for our construction materials and to help defray the costs of travel for those who need assistance.
 Thank you for your generosity!